letsclarifythat/letsclarifythat.github.io/_posts/2023-3-7-my-research-journey-with-pteris-vittata.md

 <p>The researchers further explored the easy handling of the biosorbent, and pelleting the super-plant biosorbent was a more acceptable option.
 Though the path ahead was challenging, the researchers successfully pelletised the super-plant biosorbent.</p>
 <p>The trick lay in finding the suitable particle size of the powder, the right binder, the right binder consistency, and the correct binder-to-powder ratio.
 Stable 'magic pellets' were obtained with the standardisation of the pelleting process.
 With the stable 'magic' pellets, the researchers used them to decontaminate heavy metal-laden water.
 The superpower of the plant was still retained even in its pellet form.</p>
 <p>The researchers aim to improve metal-laden groundwater's potability by adding the pellets into the water.
 The investigations have exposed a marvel in the non-living form of the super-plant.
 As planned, the researchers have altered the destiny of the super-plant.
-The superpowers of this 'ladder' plant have reached new heights in its ability to decontaminate water!</p>
+The superpowers of this plant have reached new heights in its ability to decontaminate water!</p>
 <p>What are your thoughts on using plants for environmental remediation?
 Share your opinions in the comments below!</p>

 <b>TOP READER COMMENTS</b><br>